in Camping / by Roofnest Team

 There are four main types of places where you sleep in your Roofnest overnight:

-- designated camp spots
+- Public, designated camp spots

-- dispersed camping areas
+- Public, dispersed camping

-- alternative options such as Walmarts, rest areas, and more
+- Alternative options such as Walmarts, rest areas, and more

 Let’s take a look at how to find each type of camp spot so you’ll know all your options before you hit the open road.

-How to Find Designated Camp Spots
+How to Find Public Designated Camp Spots

 National parks and state parks are full of designated camp spots, usually for a small fee.
-While these s[pts are typically setup with regular tents in mind, there’s no reason you can’t skip the hassle of the tent and get right to relaxing in your Roofnest.
+While these spots are typically setup with regular tents in mind, there’s no reason you can’t skip the hassle of the tent and get right to relaxing in your Roofnest.

 Some of these spots are first-come, first-serve, while others can be reserved in advance online.